manalotoj/mtb/what-every-beginner-should-know.md

 - Practice slow riding, maneuvering, turning even when not on the trails.

 - Keep your back flat and your elbows out.
 This puts you naturally in a good attack/ready position, pushes your bum to the rear, and gives you the most control of the handle bar.
+Don't ride with your back rounded as this disengages your core and results in less control.

 - Point your head and knee towards the direction of the turn.

-- Apply breaks before a feature, not during.
-A feature will often be a turn.
-If the turn has sand or loose gravel, breaking during the turn will surely cause you to skid.
+- Apply breaks before a turn, not during.
+If the turn has sand or loose gravel, breaking during the turn will surely cause you to skid; depending on your speed, you may also take a fall.

 - Lean your body forward when turning.
 This will give you the most bite on the ground and result in greater control.
 The natural reaction is to lean back; leaning back can easily cause your front wheel to wash out and make you lose control.

 - Make a habit of keeping your heels down when riding out of the saddle.
 This will keep your feet firmly planted on the pedals, promote good posture and weight distribution.